l-chege/Azure-CLI-Uploader/README.md

-# Azure CLI Uploader
+# Cloud CLI Uploader

 This capstone project is an integral part of the [Learn to Cloud](https://learntocloud.guide/) guide.
-The project aligns with the learning objectives outlined in the guide, providing hands-on experience with cloud technologies, focusing on Microsoft Azure.
+The project aligns with the learning objectives outlined in the guide, providing hands-on experience with cloud technologies (My focus is on Microsoft Azure.)

 ## Features